grabnerandi/keptn-qualitygate-examples/README.md

 # Setting up Sample Keptn Quality Gate Project for Services monitored with Dynatrace

 This example walks you through
-1. Installing keptn for the capabilty Quality Gates on GKE
+1. Installing keptn for the capabilty **Quality Gates only** on GKE
 2. Defining SLIs (Service Level Indicators) and SLOs (Service Level Objects) for metrics from Dynatrace
 3. Having keptn evaluate these SLOs when calling the Keptn CLI or the Keptn CLI for a specific timeframe